£18,545 - £29,310 Price range

 Nissan Qashqai passenger space

 Overall, cabin space is very generous.
 Owners of the old model will notice an increase in legroom front and rear, and there’s now room for three people to be seated in relative comfort on the back bench.
-It’s worth noting that from Acenta Premium trim levels and upwards, a panoramic glass roof is fitted as standard.
-It endows the cabin with a wonderful airy feel, by it does compromise headroom slightly, particularly in the back.
+It’s worth noting that from Acenta trim levels and upwards, a panoramic glass roof is fitted as standard.
+It endows the cabin with a wonderful airy feel, but it does compromise headroom slightly, particularly in the back.

 Buyers of the previous generation Qashqai +2 should note that a seven-seater version isn’t planned for this version of the car – the slightly longer Nissan X-Trail does have seven seats, however.